 Add the following href attribute to the anchor element we created previously and try clicking it again, don’t forget to refresh the browser so the new changes can be applied.

 <a href="https://www.theodinproject.com/about">click me</a>

-By default, the browser will give any text wrapped in an anchor tag a blue color and underline it to signify it is a link.
+href attribute is present, the browser will give the text a blue color and underline it to signify it is a link.

 Generally, there are two kinds of links we will create: